HorseMD/dotfiles/README.md

 1. Run `git clone https://github.com/HorseMD/dotfiles.git` to download these dotfiles.
 2. Mark `install.sh` as executable (`chmod +x install.sh`).
 3. Run `install.sh`.
-4. Copy either `xmonad/xmobarrc-desktop` or `xmonad/xmobarrc-laptop` to `xmonad/xmobarrc`
-to set the xmobar config for the computer.
+4. When prompted, choose whether you want the desktop version of xmobarrc or the laptop version.

 A backup of any existing dotfiles will be placed in the `dotfiles_bkp` folder which will be created in the same directory by `install.sh`, should it need to.